orenbenkiki/cargo-coverage-annotations/README.md

   top level directory.
 This is much simpler to use than `kcov`, without requiring `cargo make`.

-  However, as of version 0.5.5, `tarpaulin` is still buggy.
-For example, it tends to complain `} else {` lines are not covered, even though both branches of the `if` statement are covered.
-This will require you to insert spurious coverage annotations to the source code, which defeats their purpose.
+  Note that as of version 0.5.5, `tarpaulin` is still not 100% reliable.
+This might require you to insert spurious coverage annotations to the source code, which defeats their purpose.

 * `cargo make coverage` will by default use `kcov` to generate several `cobertura.xml` files nested in the bowels of `target/coverage/...`.
 This